Chapter 1

 "Almost half past five, you've got about ten minutes to get ready."
 I stare at her for a second, and realize my alarm clock didn't go off.

 "What are you standing there for, hurry up," Holly says.
 I grab a pair of jeans, a bra and a black T-shirt from the floor of my room.
-I put them on and get some socks from a drawer from my closet.
+I put them on and get some socks from one the drawers in my closet.
 I run to the bathroom and throw some water in my face.
 After that, I look in the mirror and make a high ponytail with my long dark-brown hair.

 After a few minutes, I walk into the living room and see that Holly is waiting by the door with two thermos flasks.